Marasmus

 Physical Exam Findings

-- Dry, thin, and wrinkled skin.
+Dry, thin, and wrinkled skin with decreased skin turgor

 Diagnostic Workup